Camellia-xi/learngit/readme.txt

 git track changes
 git what i love?

-Creating a new branch is quick AND simple.
+Creating a new and good branch is quick AND simple.